The truth may be that we are in for a longer ride than we optimistically expect.

-1. Shift your paradigm away from growth and towards survival.
+1. Shift your paradigm away from growth and toward survival

 2. Control your spending and preserve your capital

 It is absolutely critical to reduce costs.
-Manage the pennies and the dollars take care of themselves.
+Manage the pennies, and the dollars will take care of themselves.
 Consider dropping marginal product or service lines.
-If you can reduce costs and still focus on critical priorities that differentiate your company from you competitors, that is wonderful.
-But, some companies will be forced to choose between maintaining spending on those differentiators and company survival.
+If you can reduce costs and still focus on critical priorities that differentiate your company from your competitors, that is wonderful.
+However, some companies will be forced to choose between maintaining spending on those differentiators and company survival.
 Spend every dollar as if it were your last.

 3. Reduce your debt to lower your risk

-This isn’t easy to do when revenues slip.
+This isn’t easy to do, especially when revenues slip.
 But companies that fail to do this effectively will be far less likely to survive this recession.
 The only way to accomplish this is to spend less than you earn.
-In other words, if your company is carrying debt right now, it isn’t necessarily good news to just “break even”.
-You need to manage expenses so that you can show a profit at your current revenue level – and that profit goes to pay down debt.
+In other words, if your company is carrying debt right now, it isn’t necessarily good news to just “break even.”
+You need to manage expenses to show a profit at your current revenue level—and that profit goes to pay down debt.

 4. Retain and develop your top talent

-In difficult economic times, your best people can be lured to competitors where they perceive the grass is greener.
-Now is the time to offer them new challenges, new training, and new experiences to keep them where you need them.
+During difficult economic times, your best people can be lured to competitors where they perceive the grass is greener.
+Ensure you communicate openly and transparently with your employees about the company’s situation.
+Now is also the time to offer them new challenges, new training, and new experiences to keep them where you need them.
+Depending on how you handle the situation, they can be your biggest advocates or your biggest liabilities.

 Start your Nevada LLC in